 Automation holds the potential to greatly reduce costs and perform an increasing array of activities, from factory production to tax audits, with high speed, consistency and quality.
 The fear of automation stealing jobs, both labor-intensive, blue-collar factory jobs and (increasingly) white-collar office jobs, is therefore quite justified, especially for jobs that require repetitive actions or limited creativity.
-But as the Atlantic points out, automation doesn't kill jobs, it shifts them: "while computers create jobs in some occupations, they also reduce employment in others.
+As The Atlantic points out, automation doesn't kill jobs, it shifts them: "While computers create jobs in some occupations, they also reduce employment in others.
 The total effect on unemployment depends on which tendency is stronger."

 A Shift to Automation

 The pure number is dizzying, from software testing to airline piloting to teaching.
 Keep in mind that it won't be whole jobs that get automated but activities, especially those prone to repetition.
-A McKinsey report explains the trend: "as many as 45 percent of the activities individuals are paid to perform can be automated by adapting currently demonstrated technologies.
+According to McKinsey & Company, "As many as 45 percent of the activities individuals are paid to perform can be automated by adapting currently demonstrated technologies.
 In the United States, these activities represent about $2 trillion in annual wages."

 A Redefinition of Vocational Purpose

-According to ADP's study The Evolution of Work: The Changing Nature of the Global Workforce, 94 percent of employees think automation will replace people for repetitive work.
+According to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace, 94 percent of employees think automation will replace people for repetitive work.
 But even though routine and repetitive tasks are progressively shifting to automation, humans are still crucial in the process to resolve exceptions that get flagged by automation and make final decisions.
 For example, automated recruiting systems can search and scan for "must-have" candidate skills and automatically exclude those who lack them.
 HR professionals then review those who passed the automated screening and decide who to interview from a superior and smaller pool of candidates.

-Big Data analytics might also be leveraged to uncover success factors for the position by aggregating all the characteristics of high-performing employees in the role.
-According to an article from Forbes and ADP, these "talent analytics" could also help guide your firm toward the best candidates.
+Big data analytics might also be leveraged to uncover success factors for the position by aggregating all the characteristics of high-performing employees in the role.
+According to Forbes, these "talent analytics" could also help guide your firm toward the best candidates.
 The cost and time savings associated with using automation are clear, and the quality of the process never gets lost.
 Blending automation and humans in a way that optimizes the strengths of both is clearly the best way forward.

 Impact of Automation on Higher-Paying Jobs?

-Humans will focus more time on creative and non-routine activities and less time on routine, repetitive work that automation does well.
+Humans will focus more time on creative activities and less time on routine, repetitive work that automation does well.
 Think of the repetitive nature of software testing, where automation excels, leaving the detected bugs for human testers to fix.
-Even the C-suite will need to shift focus, according to the McKinsey report cited above: "We estimate that activities consuming more than 20 percent of a CEO's working time could be automated using current technologies.
+Even the C-suite will need to shift focus, according to McKinsey & Company: "We estimate that activities consuming more than 20 percent of a CEO's working time could be automated using current technologies.
 These include analyzing reports and data to inform operational decisions, preparing staff assignments, and reviewing status reports."
-But humans will still need to fill the gaps where software or automation is less effective.
+Humans will still need to fill the gaps where software or automation is less effective.